ponylang/pony-tutorial/gotchas/divide-by-zero.md

 let x = 1 / 0
 ```

 results in `0` being assigned to `x`.
 Insane right?
-Well, yes and no. From a mathematical standpoint it is very much insane.
+Well, yes and no. From a mathematical standpoint, it is very much insane.
 From a practical standpoint, it is very much not.

 ## Partial functions and math in Pony